shawnlaffan/perl-pp-autolink/README.md

 The pp_autolink.pl script finds dependent dynamic libs and passes them to a pp call.

-It has been tested for Windows and Mac machines only so far.
-It is untested on linux and unix variants, or other OS types.
+It has been tested for Windows, Mac and Linux machines only so far.

 The argument list is the same as for pp.